Map Rust vector iteration to assembly

 function would reduce a function call. -

 Once the compiler decides to inline, it sees that the vector will only be of length 4.
-The compiler decides that it does not need to bring in the complexity of handling any arbitrary length vector.
-The compiler optimizes the inlined code to be a lot faster by just including the handling for a vector of length 4.
+The compiler decides it does not need to bring in the complexity of handling any arbitrary length vector.
+The compiler optimizes the inlined code to be much faster by just including the handling for a vector of length 4.

 -